codedragon/code_reviews/slides.md

 ## What's an origin?
-* shorthand name for remote repo a project was cloned from
+* shorthand name for the address of the remote repo a project was cloned from
 * default for further communication
 * name is just a convention